Loading Data into DataWarrior

 Depending on your particular installation DataWarrior is able to directly retrieve data from a variety of databases.
 These include:

-• If your installation contains plugins from your organization or from other sources, then your database menu may contain additional items, which open custom dialogs to to define and run queries on internal or external databases.
+If your installation contains plugins from your organization or from other sources, then your database menu may contain additional items, which open custom dialogs to define and run queries on internal or external databases.
 Such plugins can be easily developed using the DataWarrior Plugin SDK.

 At Idorsia the following additional database options exist:

-• Merging Data From Files
+Merging Data From Files

 Merging data from multiple tables into one table is a frequent activity for any data scientist or analyst.
 For this purpose DataWarrior provides powerful merge functionality.
 For merging data from one file into another file you need to open one file first.
-Then select Merge File... from the File menu.
+Then select from the menu.
 After selecting the file from which to merge information into the first file, a dialog opens and shows available merge options.

 For every column in the second file you need to decide, whether you want to neglect its information, put it into a new column, put it into an existing column, or use it as a merge key that identifies matching rows between both files.
 In the example above the first file contains cost of living data for many cities of the world.
 The second file contains cities, states, and the city's geolocation as longitude and latitude.
 For every column of the second file there is a row in the dialog.
-The left combo boxes ask you to either assign these columns columns existing in the first file, to a new column, or you may choose to neglegt the column's information.
+The left combo boxes ask you to either assign these columns existing in the first file, to a new column, or you may choose to neglegt the column's information.
 If you assign it to an existing column, then the right combo box lets you define a merge option:

 As merge key:If you select this option, then the row values of this column are used to uniquely identify the matching row.
 Therefore, this column must contain unique values in the second file.
 In the example above, every city may exist only once on the second file.
 You may define multiple columns as merge keys.
 In this case all column's values must match that a row is considered a match.